 About 80% of diseases occur due to the fact that the body can not cope with stress.
 And modern people have plenty of reasons to be nervous: conflicts, economic instability, risks in businesses, the pandemic.

 VR for stress reduction is another popular alternative to traditional methods of fighting stress.
-For instance, VR application which transfers a person to a pleasant environment where he/she has to literally scream to destroy the darkness proved to be very effective.
+For instance, a VR application that transfers a person to a pleasant environment where he/she has to literally scream to destroy the darkness proved to be very effective.

 At launch, Mawi employees tested the product.
 “During the tests, a group of approximately 50 people measured stress levels before and after a session.
-As a result, the hypothesis was confirmed: shouting is effective for emotional release, a 3-minute session can reduce stress levels by at least 10%,” says the inventor of VR app for stress reduction.
+As a result, the hypothesis was confirmed: shouting is effective for emotional release.
+“A 3-minute session can reduce stress levels by at least 10%,” says the inventor of a VR app for stress reduction.